 Board-examined Coursework/NEA is not the same as Tutor-marked Assignments.

-For students sitting exams in the summer series, we automatically write to you in December with full instructions and the required forms.
+For students sitting exams in the summer series, we will contact you with full instructions and the required forms.

 Below are the stages of the procedure you must follow to register for your exam and submit your NEA:

 - Contact the Oxford Open Learning Examination Officer, Mrs Jenny Booth (email@example.com tel; 01865 798022) to register for your exam entry.
 At the same time you also need to find a “host centre” near to you, by following our instructions for finding a normal exam centre.
-You will have to explain that OOL will make your exam entry but they must accept you as a transfer candidate from us for the written papers only.
+You will have to explain that OOL will make your exam entry but the local centre must accept you as a transfer candidate for the written papers only.

-- The local centre that agrees to allow your transfer of entry to sit the written papers is known as the “host centre”.
+- The local centre that agrees to allow OHS to transfer your entry to them to sit the written papers is known as the “host centre”.
 We cannot book your exam until you have a host centre.

-- Agree a topic/title with your tutor as soon as possible and then you can send draft coursework to your tutor for comments and guidance.
-Make sure you allow plenty of time to do this and to make your final submission by our deadline, provisionally the 30th March but this may have to change.
+- Agree a topic/title with your tutor as soon as possible, make a plan and then you can send draft coursework to your tutor for comments and guidance.
+Make sure you allow plenty of time to do this and to make your final submission by our deadline, which is the 31st March.
 Coursework rules are shown on the back of the Enrollment Form that all students must sign before they can begin our courses.

-- All final coursework must be with your Oxford Open Learning tutor for authentication by our stated deadline.
-Do not work to the AQA deadlines, ours have to be much earlier.
-Do not send any final coursework to your Oxford Open Learning tutor unless it is accompanied by a Coursework Record Form , signed by you and attached with a treasury tag.
-History A-level has its own unique version of this form, so make sure you have the correct one.
+- All final coursework must be with your Oxford Open Learning tutor for authentication by our non- negotiable deadline, the 31st March.
+Do not work to the AQA deadlines, ours have to be much earlier, do not assume that there is any reason for which we can accept late coursework.
+Please make sure you include a Candidate Record Form signed by you and attached with a treasury tag.
+History students may also need a Question Approval Form.

-- We will send a form to you (sometime during February) known as the Permission Form .
-Please return it to us promptly.
+- We will send a form to you (sometime during February/March) known as the Permission Form .
+Please return it to us promptly with your signature.

 There are no longer any winter A levels.

-The procedures for winter exams, either a November resit (for AQA Maths GCSE only) or January sittings for Edexcel IGCSEs, are exactly the same as for the summer series.
+The procedures for winter exams, either a November resit (for AQA Maths or English GCSE only) or January sittings for Edexcel IGCSEs, are exactly the same as for the summer series.
 However, students wishing to sit at any time other than the summer series will be responsible for meeting the deadlines themselves.
 These are the 4th October for November Maths and the 21st October for January sittings.
-Oxford Open Learning will assist, but if you choose to sit at any time other than summer we do not guarantee automatically to send out information and forms.
+Oxford Open Learning will assist, but if you choose to sit at any time other than summer we do not guarantee automatically to send out information.